Rao Sardar Ali Khan: Inspector-general

 In September 2021, it was announced that Rao Sardar had been selected to head the Punjab Police force, after his name was approved by prime minister Imran Khan and the federal cabinet for the slot of inspector-general of police.
 It was noted that he was the seventh police chief to be appointed in Punjab within three years during the tenure of the incumbent PTI-led Usman Buzdar ministry, which came into power in 2018.
 He replaced the outgoing IGP, Inam Ghani, who was transferred as the inspector-general for Pakistan Railways Police.

 Sardar's name had reportedly remained in contention for the post of IGP earlier in September 2020 as well, when Ghani was nominated.
 At the time of his appointment, Sardar was a senior Grade 21 officer.
 He was shortlisted for the position amongst three candidates.
 According to sources in the police, he enjoyed a "highly professional, competent, and honest" reputation and was considered by his peers as someone capable of turning around the police department and tackling crime rates in the Punjab.
 However, they maintained that his success depended upon how much of a "free hand" he would be allowed by the Chief Minister to run his team, and whether there would be any political interference from the provincial government.

 Rao Sardar took office as the 53rd inspector-general of Punjab Police on 8 September 2021.
 On the day of his appointment, he met Chief Minister Buzdar and held a press briefing with the media outlining his priorities as police chief.
 He shared his views on stemming corruption within the police department, taking action against fake FIRs, enforcing crackdowns against land mafia, tackling crimes against women, children and minorities, and transforming the police from a "force-oriented to service-oriented" department.
 In May 2022, Sardar was promoted to Grade 22 following a meeting of the High Powered Selection Board (HPSB).
 In July 2022, he was transferred to Railway Police as Inspector General of Railway Police.
+In February 2025, he retired from Punjab Police.

+Federal Public Service Commission

+On 29 June 2025, following a brief retirement, he was appointed as Member of the Federal Public Service Commission of Pakistan.
+This appointment is for a period of three years.